StrangeOutdoors.com

 View Original

-Teresa "Trenny" Lynn Gibson, Disappeared October 8, 1976, Forney Ridge Trail, Clingmans dome, Great Smoky Mountains National Park, Tennessee
+Teresa "Trenny" Lynn Gibson, Disappeared October 8, 1976, Forney Ridge Trail, Clingmans Dome (Kuwohi), Great Smoky Mountains National Park, Tennessee

-On Friday, October 8th, 1976, 16-year-old Teresa, known as Trenny, Lynn Gibson, went with 35-40 of her classmates from Bearden High School in Knoxville, Tennessee, on a field trip to Clingmans Dome in the Great Smoky Mountains National Park.
+On Friday, October 8, 1976, 16-year-old Teresa “Trenny” Lynn Gibson went with 38 of her classmates from Bearden High School in Knoxville, Tennessee, on a horticultural field trip to the Great Smoky Mountains National Park in the area close to Kuwohi (previously called Clingmans Dome).

-The students were hiking around 1.8 miles to Andrews Bald from Clingmans Dome and then back on the Forney Ridge Trail.
+The students were hiking around 1.8 miles to Andrews Bald from Kuwaki and then back on the Forney Ridge Trail.
+That day, Trenny vanished, never to be seen again.
+Her disappearance is one of the most enduring mysteries from the Smokies.

 Who was Trenny Gibson?